hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120784v1-one-patch-is-all-you-need-joint-surface-material-reconstruction-and-.md

 ---
 layout: default
-title: One Patch is All You Need: Joint Surface Material Reconstruction and Classification from Minimal Visual Cues
+title: "One Patch is All You Need: Joint Surface Material Reconstruction and Classification from Minimal Visual Cues"
 ---

 # One Patch is All You Need: Joint Surface Material Reconstruction and Classification from Minimal Visual Cues